 The duration target of the Group's fixed income portfolio is set to approximately match the duration of the Group's liabilities.
-The Group investment portfolios are managed against a blended fixed income benchmark consisting of 3 month Libor, US Govt Index 1-5 years and US Corporate Index 1-5 years, which has a target weighted average duration of 2.1 years.
-For the year-ended 31 December 2018 the portfolio's performance was largely in line with the benchmark.
-At 31 December 2018, the portfolio was slightly under-weight in duration which helped contain losses as US interest rates increased over the year.
+The Group investment portfolios are managed against a blended fixed income benchmark which is aligned with the Board's strategic asset allocation.
+The benchmark has a target weighted average duration equal to the liability duration and the fixed income portfolio must remain within a tolerance of +/- 0.5 years of the benchmark.
+For the year-ended 31 December 2019 the portfolio's performance was largely in line with the benchmark and the portfolio duration was kept in-line with the benchmark over the year.
 Derivatives are used on an ancillary basis to adjust portfolio duration, when needed.
-On occasion, the Group also enters into catastrophe swap derivatives to manage exposure to catastrophe events.
+On occasion, the Group also enters into catastrophe swap derivatives to manage exposure to catastrophe events however this would be considered as an underwriting activity.

-The Group holds a low percentage of securitized instruments (agency-backed securities, mortgage-backed securities, and collateralized mortgage obligations) to aid in diversification through investing in alternative credit risk assets.
+The Group holds a low percentage of securitized instruments (asset-backed securities, agency mortgage-backed securities, commercial mortgage backed securities and collateralized loan obligations) to aid in diversification.
 Investment limits have been placed on these assets through the investment guidelines set out in the investment management agreements and the Group maintains a strict review of the securities held to ensure the guidelines are followed.